aarong/feedme-server-core/README.md

 2. `hres` (Object) is a `HandshakeResponse` object enabling the application to respond to the request.

+If there is a listener attached to the `handshake` event, then the application must call `hres.success()` to return a `HandshakeResponse` message to the client.

+If there is no listener attached to the `handshake` event, then the server immediataly returns a `HandshakeResponse` message indicating success when a library-compatible `Handshake` message is received.

+If the client transmits a valid `Handshake` message specifying a Feedme version not supported by the library, then the client is sent a `HandshakeResponse` message indicating failure and a `handshake` event is not emitted .

 #### action

 Emitted when the server receives a valid `Action` message.

-If there is no listener attached to the `action` event, then the server immediately returns an `ActionResponse` message indicating failure (error code `"INTERNAL_ERROR"`) when a valid `Action` message is received.

 Arguments passed to the listeners: